Frankcarvajal/squadIQ/README.md

 ##***background***
 Our motivations behind this project were threefold:

-1) To showcase what we've learned about JS, JQ, AJAX & APIs.
+1) To showcase what we've learned about JS, JQ, AJAX & APIs.<br>

-2) To test correlation between interesting soccer squad metrics.
+2) To test correlation between interesting soccer squad metrics.<br>

-3) To make a tool that users can use to better understand avaiable soccer data.
+3) To make a tool that users can use to better understand avaiable soccer data.<br>

 ##***summary***
 This app asynchronously draws data from http://api.football-data.org/index and produces a  <br>